-Inspection plan in SAP is normally a task list based high-level object describing details about what characteristics must be tested in order to ensure the quality of the product.
+Ans: An inspection plan in SAP is normally a task list-based high-level object describing details about what characteristics must be tested in order to ensure the quality of the product.

-Selected set contains a combination of different codes at plant level code group are at the client level
+Ans: Selected set contains a combination of different codes at the plant-level code group at the client level

-2. If it starts with CRTD — create or if already available assign task list to inspection lot
+2. If it starts with CRTD — create or if already available assign a task list to the inspection lot

-3. Change inspection lot key date and assign task list to inspection lot
+3. Change the inspection lot key date and assign a task list to the inspection lot

 4. Inspection lot must be RELEASED

-Do result in recording and post the stock using usage decision screen
+Do result in recording and posting the stock using usage decision screen

 1. QM in procurement-Inwards goods receipt inspection.